Best Doorway Pull Up Bar Reviews

 Velcro makes an irritating bump

-J/Fit offers a telescopic pull-up bar extension that is premium grade strength and very easy to put up and take down.
+J/Fit offers a telescopic door frame pull up bar extension that is premium grade strength and very easy to put up and take down.
 It has two adjustable grips and easy install safety caps which attach to the door frame with three small screws.
 This bar has a longer than standard telescopic reach, making it perfect for odd spaces that don’t fit the conventional standard door width.
-In fact, the J-Fit is the only telescopic bar that we’ve encountered that can accommodate a 40-inch door width!Read more
+In fact, the J-Fit is the only telescopic door frame pull up bar that we’ve encountered that can accommodate a 40-inch door width!Read more

-The J/Fit will extend out to 40 inches and is the longest bar available so it is perfect for wide doorways.
+The J/Fit will extend out to 40 inches and is the longest door frame pull up bar available so it is perfect for wide doorways.
 It has adjustable hand grips so you can put them where they are most comfortable for you.
 They have easy velcro closures.

 You can use this for a variety of exercises, not just pull-ups but also comes with mounting dots so you can do situps and crunches.

 For wide doors

 Comes with Chin up Max

 The P-90X Pull Up Bar is an over the door trim leverage mounted bar that can be fitted together and mounted in just a couple of minutes.
 It offers an impressive range of grip options, including a parallel grip, extra-wide grip, and narrow grip.
 The chin up bar is very secure meaning that it won’t sag or bend, even after years of use.
 With a recommended retail price, the P-90X is a little more expensive than the competition.Read more

 This chin up bar will help you build a strong back and arm muscles.
 It will support up to 300 pounds so it is good for most people.
 It will also fit in fairly wide doorways at a maximum of 32 inches.

 The Chin-up Max offsets the weight of your body and is adjustable to give you good resistance.
 It is specially designed to use with the chin up bar.